kem406/PHYS-S12/about.md

 ---
 layout: default
 title: About
-permalink: /about/
+permalink: /01/about/
 ---
-# aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 Hi, I'm Ken.
-I'm an extension student at Harvard.
-I like physics.
+I'm a computer science concentrator on my way towards getting a degree at Harvard

-This is my webpage for PHYS-S12: Introduction to Digital Fabrication
+This is my personal webpage for PHYS S-12: Introduction to Digital Fabrication.
+I will use it to document my assignments, as well as my progress on my final project.

-Final project proposals:

-- A pneumatic robotic arm or walker
-- Shoes that allow you to send static electric shocks through your fingertips
-- Musical tesla coil
-- Archemedean Death Ray
-- Hand-held laser that can set things on fire
+I am highly interested in both physics and robotics, which motivated me to take this class.